numpy/numpy/doc/source/user/absolute_beginners.rst

   [ 3  4  5  6  7  8  9 10]

-While it would be incredibly inefficient for this array, you can also make use of the logical operators **&** and **|** in order to return boolean values that specify whether or not the values in an array fulfill a certain condition.
+You can also make use of the logical operators **&** and **|** in order to return boolean values that specify whether or not the values in an array fulfill a certain condition.
 This can be useful with arrays that contain names or other categorical values.

 **Input:**